#WOMENORGANICWINEMAKERSOFTHESOUTH

 Ancient lands, noble flavors.

-Clara, Carla and Laura.
-These are the women of Tenute Pacelli, a small yet promising winery located in northern Calabria.
-The mother and her daughters have been managing it since 2010 with a great deal of passion and dedication, and each of these women plays a very specific role.
+Clara, Carla, Laura and the little Zoe.
+These are the women (and the new generation) of Tenute Pacelli, a small yet promising winery located in northern Calabria.
+The mother and her daughters, with the second help of Zoe have been managing it since 2010 with a great deal of passion and dedication, and each of these women plays a very specific role.
 Clara, whose roots are from the Istria region, is in charge of sales.
 Carla and Laura work from Milan to take care of communications and relationships with distributors.
+Zoe is the “mascotte”.
 Then there’s Francesco, the father of the family, who has made smart business decisions that have allowed the winery to grow exponentially.
-Today, the Pacelli family makes six types of wines, each of which represents a specific “soul” of the winery.
+Today, the Pacelli family makes nine types of wines, each of which represents a specific “soul” of the winery.
 Riesling, in it still form (Barone Bianco) or as a spumante using the Classic Method (Zoe), is the product that best represents Clara’s roots.

-Barbera and Cabernet, which are the oldest grape varieties, come together for one of the two reserve wines (Pauciuri), reflecting Carla’s desire that the history of the winery not be forgotten and that homage be paid to her uncle, the nobleman Gaetano La Costa, who was the first to make an investment in winemaking.
-Finally, there are the Magliocco Dolce and Calabrese (the native Nero d’Avola grape) varieties – vinified separately and brought together in the Temèso wine, which is aged in large French oak casks first and then in Borgognotta bottles.
+Barbera and Magliocco, the oldest and the newest vineyards, come together for one of the two reserve wines (Pauciuri), reflecting Carla’s desire that the history of the winery not be forgotten and that homage be paid to her uncle, the nobleman Gaetano La Costa, who was the first to make an investment in winemaking.
+To him is dedicated another wine, Zio Nunù, made by Cabernet and Merlot.
+Not at least, there are the Magliocco Dolce and Calabrese (the native Nero d’Avola grape) varieties – vinified separately and brought together in the Temèso wine, which is aged in large French oak casks first and then in Borgognotta bottles.
 This wine reflects Laura’s desire to focus on the local area, trusting in its potential from both organoleptic as well as commercial standpoints.
+La Clara, the new one, si dedicated to our mother Clara: a special orange wine made by Trebbiano Toscano.